7 Portable Mobility Scooter Facts (Essential for Travelers)

 But these scooters are vehicles that carry people.
 For safety and comfort, even the small ones are sometimes too big and heavy to lift.

-Should a Disabled Person Use a Portable Mobility Scooter?
+Should A Disabled Person Use A Portable Mobility Scooter?

 A portable mobility scooter can be lightweight (compact) or medium weight (full-size).